 Installing Anthos Service Mesh on premises guide

 to the point where you install Anthos Service Mesh, and that the

 configuration to enable an egress gateway.

-Be sure to go back to the GKE on-prem installation guide to configure the validating webhook, which is required for new installations.
+Be sure to go back to the Anthos clusters on VMware installation guide to configure the validating webhook, which is required for new installations.

 Enable an egress gateway on GKE on Google Cloud